kmiller68/JetStream/sqlite3/README.md

 This is a Wasm (shell-only) build of SQLite's official `speedtest1.c` benchmark program.
 Quoting from https://sqlite.org/cpu.html:
-"This program strives to exercise the SQLite library in a way that is typical of real-world applications.
+> This program strives to exercise the SQLite library in a way that is typical of real-world applications.
 Of course, every application is different, and so no test program can exactly mirror the behavior of all applications.
-The speedtest1.c program is updated from time to time as the SQLite developers' understanding of what constitutes "typical" usage evolves."
+The speedtest1.c program is updated from time to time as the SQLite developers' understanding of what constitutes "typical" usage evolves.

 ## Build Instructions